pybash1/py_everything/docs/source/index.rst

 You can find all the modules and how to use them here.

 py_everything_ hopes to become a Python_ package that helps you write **everything** much faster and in a easier way.
+Without importing many libraries for different tasks.
+Do them with the help of one.

 Power of py_everything_ -
 ^^^^^^^^^^^^^^^^^^^^^^^^^